 Converting Celsius to Fahrenheit = oF = [(9/5) × oC] + 32

-When in the field, measure air and water temperature.
+When in the field, measure both air and water temperature.

 When in the field measure the air temperature following these steps:

-Hold the thermometer in a shady location and let the thermometer adjust to the ambient conditions for at least 1 minute before recording.
+Hold the thermometer in a shaded location and let the thermometer adjust to the ambient conditions for at least 1 minute before recording.

 When measuring the water temperature in the field, hold the thermometer 15 cm (6 inches) below the surface of the water.
 It is best to record the temperature of the stream in a central flowing location.
 Let the thermometer adjust to the water temperature for at least 1 minute before removing the thermometer from the water and quickly recording the temperature.